- Client: Lincoln MGT, a joint venture between Lincoln Property Company and MGT Investment Management

 First class all the way at One Station Hill

-Our technical expertise and client focused approach have come into their own on what will be a new landmark building at One Station Hill, directly opposite Reading Station.
+Our technical expertise and client focused approach have come into their own on a new landmark building at One Station Hill, directly opposite Reading Station.

 One Station Hill is part of the second and most prominent phase of a major regeneration scheme that will transform the gateway into one of the busiest commuter hubs in the south east.

-A spectacular 17-storey fully glazed tower with a welcoming, double height reception area will provide access to 26,000 sqm of best-in-class work and flex space over 15 floors.
-The building will also provide ground floor retail space and two layers of basement parking, whilst a new public square and a link bridge will create level access from the train station through to the town centre.
+A spectacular 17-storey fully glazed tower with a welcoming, double height reception area provides access to 26,000 sqm of best-in-class work and flex space over 15 floors.
+The building also provides ground floor retail space and two layers of basement parking, whilst a new public square and a link bridge creates level access from the train station through to the town centre.

-With the development representing client, Lincoln MGT’s first office development in the UK, our team are looking to showcase what first-class UK construction looks like, working from the outset to go the extra mile and add value.
+With the development representing client, Lincoln MGT’s first office development in the UK, our team showcased what first-class UK construction looks like, working from the outset to go the extra mile and add value.

 Project summary